zxf4399/awesome-collections/README.md

 ### Command-line apps

-- [cpx](https://github.com/mysticatea/cpx) - A cli tool to watch and copy file globs.
+- [cpx](https://github.com/mysticatea/cpx) - A cli tool to watch and copy file globs
 - [npm-run-all](https://github.com/mysticatea/npm-run-all) - A CLI tool to run
-  multiple npm-scripts in parallel or sequential.
+  multiple npm-scripts in parallel or sequential

 ## Terminal